Soccer on Fox Sports: MLS

-Fox aired weekly Major League Soccer (MLS) matches on Sunday afternoons and evenings.
-Rob Stone hosted in the studio alongside studio analysts Alexi Lalas and Maurice Edu.
-John Strong and Stuart Holden called the weekly matches from site.
-(See Major League Soccer on television.)
-Most of the coverage moved to Apple TV+ after 2022.
-Fox will still continue to air games as sole linear partner through the 2026 season.
+Fox began to broadcast Major League Soccer (MLS) in 2003, initially on Fox Sports World.
+The agreement with what was now called Fox Soccer Channel was renewed for one season in 2011, with Fox Soccer broadcasting 31 matches and 3 playoff matches.
+After losing the package to NBCSN in 2012, Fox Sports agreed to an eight-year English-language contract with MLS in 2015, with FS1 airing at least 34 matches per-season and splitting English-language rights to MLS Cup with ESPN.
+Fox and ESPN also alternated rights to the MLS All-Star Game and MLS Cup final, and Fox held an option for radio rights via Fox Sports Radio.
+Through the contract, Fox and ESPN also split a package of U.S. national team matches.

+In 2023, under new contracts that saw the rights to all MLS matches move to Apple TV, Fox reached an agreement to maintain a non-exclusive package of matches on linear television through 2026, including 34 regular season matches per-season, 8 playoff matches, and the MLS Cup annually on Fox, FS1, and Fox Deportes.
+Fox notably displaced Univision as the league's Spanish-language rights holder.

 Coupe de France

 Fox acquired the rights to the Coupe de France in 2023 from beIN Sports.

 Canadian Premier League

 In August 2020, Fox Sports became the first American broadcast partner of the Canadian Premier League.

 Former rights

 Bundesliga

 Fox aired the Bundesliga since 2015 and aired all 306 league games and relegation playoffs via FS1, FS2, and Fox Soccer Plus.
 The pre-game and halftime show is hosted by Ian Joy or Kate Abdo, and two pundits (rotation).
 The lead commentator was Keith Costigan.
 The 2019–20 season was the networks' last broadcasting the Bundesliga as ESPN picked up the rights.